Why use a multimodal approach?

 These single modality models force today’s ML models to focus on specific tasks like detecting certain types of cells or detecting and classifying lesions.
-At Owkin, thanks to our Owkin Loop network, we can access multimodal datasets on several projects.
+At Owkin, thanks to our Owkin models, we can access multimodal datasets on several projects.
 This access allows us to adopt a more comprehensive multimodal data approach to tackle more challenging and global tasks such as predicting a patient’s response to treatment.

 There are many machine learning techniques to learn from multiple modalities; two of them are presented below.

 Method 1.
 Stacking modalities for multimodal data integration

 In the standard scenario, we have multiple modalities (for example, images and genomic data) and a label that we want to predict.
 This label might be a binary target, survival times or any structured outcome.
 In neural networks, it corresponds basically to a two meta-layer architecture to encompass multiple modalities.
 The first meta-layer is composed of various networks (one for each modality).
 The second meta-layer is a more extensive network that combines outputs (individual modality representations) and predicts the labels of interest.